 Joao Montez is a business economist.
 He uses game theory to answer questions in competition policy and strategy, on topics such as pricing, bargaining, and supply-chains.
 His CV can be found here.

-Before joining HEC Lausanne in 2016, I was an Assistant Professor at the London Business School.
-I completed postgraduate education at the U. Toulouse, Columbia U. and U. Lausanne.
+Before joining HEC Lausanne in 2016, he was an Assistant Professor at the London Business School.
+He completed postgraduate education at the U. Toulouse, Columbia U. and U. Lausanne.
 He is a CEPR Research Affiliate in Industrial Organization and an Associate Editor of the Journal of Industrial Economics.

 Research Interests: Microeconomics - Industrial Organization and Game Theory